In ecommerce supply chains, even the smallest tasks can have big impact.

 Peter Liu, Co-Founder of RIFRUF

-How an experienced 3PL like ShipBob can optimise your supply chain
+How an experienced 3PL like ShipBob can optimize your supply chain

-As a global fulfilment and logistics management solution, ShipBob can not only handle devanning for your ecommerce brand, but also streamline logistics across your entire supply chain.
+As a global fulfillment and logistics management solution, ShipBob can not only handle devanning for your ecommerce brand, but also streamline logistics across your entire supply chain.

-ShipBob customers can store their inventory in any of our 40+ fulfilment centres worldwide.
+ShipBob customers can store their inventory in any of our 40+ fulfillment centers worldwide.
 ShipBob’s warehouse receiving teams will take care of devanning it at a dock location, inspecting and counting units, and storing inventory on a pallet, shelf, or bin.

-“Getting stock to the Manchester fulfilment centre has been smooth as well, thanks to ShipBob’s flexible receiving process and warehouse receiving orders, or WROs.
+“Getting stock to the Manchester fulfillment center has been smooth as well, thanks to ShipBob’s flexible receiving process and warehouse receiving orders, or WROs.

 We don’t always know exactly when our inventory shipments will arrive from our suppliers, and other 3PLs told us they would reject our shipments if they didn’t arrive on a certain time and date.

 ShipBob is a lot more flexible because of their technology, and our representative helped explain how receiving works, which was a big plus.”

 Adelina Zotta & Connor Westby, Co-Founders of NutriPaw